 But ok, I am still feeling well.
 One or two snacks, a bit of water and I can keep walking.
 Above me, I see more climbers.
 They laboriously drag a person down the slope.
 I quickly get my things together to run to them.
 The drawn person is a woman.
 She has just vomited and is on the verge of unconsciousness.
 Two men try to put her back on their feet.
 We try to support her down the slope, but it does not work – she is fainted again and again.

 So we have to pull her again.
 Damn hard at this altitude!
 Iam realizing we need more people and point to the other group that I have overtaken.
 But they are still a good distance away.
 “Yes”, they agree and start waving at them.

 “You want summit?”, one of the helpers suddenly asks.
 “What?”
 “You want to go up?
 Summit?
 With Simon?”
 He points to a zombie, who has just waddled past and now stands a little farther up on his sticks.

 I shrug.
 To the summit?
 That’s actually why I came here.

 “Go up and give Simon Walkie-Talkie, summit!”
-OK, let is go.
+OK, let´s go.
 Get the Walkie-Talky and finish this.
 Twice I have to stop briefly on the way to Simon and gasp, then I push the device into his hand.
 “Hi, I am Arne.”
 “Hi, I am Simon.
 We go up together?”
-I shrug “Yes, you know how far it is?”
-He looks at his GPS, “We are at 7014 m, 700 m to go.
+I shrug.
+“Yes, you know how far it is?”
+He looks at his GPS.
+“We are at 7014 m, 700 m to go.
 Let’s go up, take pictures and then fast down again.”